-A single-story reinforced concrete building (51’ x 62’) was built at the summit of the rocky mass to house both the fog signal equipment and the keepers.
-From the center of the squat structure’s roof, a 14-by-14-foot tower rose another twenty-five feet.
-A third-order Fresnel lens, designed and constructed in Paris by Barbier, Benard and Turenne, produced the lighthouse’s flashing characteristic.
+A single-story reinforced concrete building (51’ x 62’) was built at the summit of the rocky mass in 1925 to house the diaphone fog signal equipment, the light, and the keepers.
+From the center of the squat structure’s roof, a fourteen-foot-square tower rose another twenty-five feet.
+A third-order Fresnel lens, constructed in Paris by Barbier, Benard and Turenne, produced the lighthouse’s light characteristic of a white flash every fifteen seconds at a focal plane of 105 feet above the surrounding water.
 The only part of the station that could be easily traversed was the hundred yards of plank walkways linking the lighthouse to the boathouse, crane, and garbage chute.
 The remote station was built at a cost of $174,881 and commenced operation on December 11, 1925.
-The following summer, Alaska’s first radio beacon was installed at Cape Spencer, further indication of the station’s importance to maritime navigation.
+The following July, Alaska’s first “radio fog signal” or radiobeacon was placed in operation at Cape Spencer, further indication of the station’s importance to maritime navigation.
+Ships at sea with a radiocompass could pick up the radiobeacon at distances of over 100 miles and use the signal to safely approach the station.

 As evidenced by the following stories, a year’s tour of duty at Cape Spencer seems to have provided ample material for a lifetime of interesting dinner conversations.
 Paul Reager was stationed at Cape Spencer during 1946.
 He recalls that the station’s groceries came from Pelican City, but the weather often interfered with their regular arrival.
 As a result, at times they had to be both creative and conservative with their supplies.
 “I once made a lemon pie out of brass polish, which was high in citric acid.
 Made a darn good pie too,” remembers Reager.
 The crew also saved all its cigarette butts and used a rolling machine to make new cigarettes.